TommyMart/QuizNight_Terminal_App/readme.md

 The chosen code style guide for the applicaton is [Pep 8](https://peps.python.org/pep-0008/).

 Initially, the code was manually styled as per the Pep 8 guidelines above so that the style guide was successfully learnt.
 Then autopep8 v2.1.0 was installed and ran on the three .py python files for a more aggressive take on the styling rules.
 The link to the external package can be found [here](https://pypi.org/project/autopep8/).
+The autopep8 script file is still available in the scripts folder should you wish to see how it was ran.

 ---

 #### Congratulations!
 You've made it past the difficult part - now let's create a username and password.